AdventureBear/vite-flashcards/README.md

 # React + TypeScript + Vite

-This is a Flashcard app built with React, Typescript, Tailwind, react-query, json-server.
+This is a Flashcard app built with React, Vite, Typescript, Zustand, Tailwind, react-query and json-server.
 To use it you'll need to run the json-server locally, in addition to running the dev mode.

 ## Instructions